Menu

 • You can take the day of your citizenship ceremony off.

-If you are on leave because you are called to activity duty in the army you can take as many days as you required to be on active duty.
-If you take a leave to run for public office or because you are elected you can take as many days as needed.
+• If you are on leave because you are called to activity duty in the army, you can take as many days as you are required to be on active duty.

 Employment Insurance

-For some unpaid leaves you may be eligible for Employment Insurance.
+For some unpaid leaves, you may be eligible for Employment Insurance.

-Parents who take maternity, adoption or parental leave are eligible for maternal and parental benefits.
+Parents who take maternity, adoption or parental leave are eligible for maternity and parental benefits.
 Maternity leave benefits covering 55% of the mother’s salary are paid for a maximum of 15 weeks.
-Parental leave benefits are paid for a maximum of 40 weeks at 55% of the parent’s salary but one parent can only take 35 of these weeks.
+Parental leave benefits are paid for a maximum of 40 weeks at 55% of the parent’s salary, but one parent can only take 35 of these weeks.
 Parents can choose to take up to 69 weeks and be paid at 33% of their salary.
 One parent can only take 61 of these weeks.

-A family member who takes leave to care for a gravely ill family member who has a significant risk of dying is eligible for compassionate care benefits for a maximum of 26 weeks.
+If you take a leave to care for a family member who has a significant risk of dying, you are eligible for compassionate care benefits for up to 26 weeks.

 Interpersonal Violence Leave

-If you, your child or someone that you are a caregiver for (even if you do not live together) have experienced interpersonal violence you are entitled to up to 10 days of leave in a year.
+If you, your child or someone that you are a caregiver for (even if you do not live together) have experienced interpersonal violence, you are entitled to up to 10 days of leave in a year.
 You can take these days as one block or break them up over the year.
 Five of these days are with pay.
 You must have worked for your employer for at least 13 weeks to take this type of leave.

-You are entitled to this leave if you have experienced sexual violence or the person who was violent towards you is...
+You are entitled to this leave if you have experienced sexual violence or the person who was violent towards you is:

 • part of your family